SUSTAINABILITY Partnerships

 Hong Kong Sustainable Campus Consortium (HKSCC)

-HKUST plays a pivotal role within the Hong Kong Sustainable Campus Consortium (HKSCC), a platform established by the Heads of Universities Committee (HUCOM) of the Hong Kong Special Administrative Region (HKSAR) to facilitate collaboration among higher education institutions in Hong Kong on sustainability initiatives.
+HKUST plays a pivotal role within the Hong Kong Sustainable Campus Consortium (HKSCC), a platform established in 2010 by the Hong Kong Special Administrative Region (HKSAR) to facilitate collaboration among the eight publicly-funded universities in Hong Kong.
+The HKSCC focuses on:

-The HKSCC, comprising members from eight publicly-funded universities, focuses on sharing best practices, implementing the Hong Kong Declaration, which HKUST help to set and draft key strategies for, and monitoring environmental performance indicators in the sector.
+The HKSCC emphasizes sharing best practices, implementing the Hong Kong Declaration and monitoring environmental performance indicators in the sector.

 Industry Partners